-If you can maintain a state of pure positive thought and appreciation for all that you already have, then you’ll realize even more of your desires.
+If you can maintain a state of being consisting of pure positive thoughts and appreciation for all that you already have, then you’ll realize even more of your desires.
 If you can't seem to maintain pure positive thoughts, then it’s better to practice meditation until your mind is mainly focused on positive things, and then you'll relax and enjoy more of your life.

-This self help meditation shortcut suggests that if you're generally in a relaxed and happy state, then practicing the art of appreciation, as covered in the Entry Level section, will enable you to realize all of your desires in the fastest time.
+And finally, this inspired self help meditation shortcut suggests that if you're generally in a relaxed and happy state, then practicing the art of appreciation, as covered in the Entry Level section, will enable you to realize all of your desires in the fastest time!

 By seeing the beauty all around you and always being aware of what’s going on inside and outside of you at all times, you've consciously entered into the eternal moment of NOW, in truth the only moment there ever is.
 I'll clarify the benefits of living in the now moment in the Reality Paradox section.

 Here's to you reaching that silent place of peace, NOW